kiribiti/kinfolk/CHANNELS.md

 -   Invitation to subscribe to private channel
 -   Subscription request approved
 -   Subscription request denied
--   New post in subscribed channel (configurable per channel)
+-   New story in subscribed channel (configurable per channel)

 ---